nimroddanielmaayan/next.js-demo-2/notes.md

 - Any component that is a child of a client component is also a client component.
-This means that below a client component, all components are client (in Next.js this is also called the "client-server boundary")
+This means that below a client component, all components are client components (in Next.js this is also called the "client-server boundary")

 - Any component that queries data from the server needs to be a server component